Written by Mira Lönnqvist (Metropolia UAS), Nea Vänskä (Metropolia UAS) and Merike Helander (The Office of Ombudsman for Children) / Finland

 E = Esteem and show appreciation for the young athletes’ point of views and tell how their views have had an impact on the decisions made.
 Reasons for decisions should be explained in a manner that the young athletes can understand them.

-A = Ask athletes to have influence on the issues they consider important.
+A = Ask athletes regarding the issues they consider important to have influence on

 L = Listen in respectful way what the young athletes are telling you and take the athletes’ opinions and views into consideration when making decisions that will affect them in their sport.